 Maria is a Fellow of the Higher Education Academy.
 She has taught business-related topics on undergraduate and postgraduate modules, including Sustainable Business, Global Strategic Management and Designing Value.
 She is currently leading the Innovation and Creativity module in our BA Business Management degree and the Strategic Innovation in the digital world module in our MBA programme.

 Maria's research interests are mostly on 'enterprising at human scale'.
 Her work focuses on:

 i) Understanding social initiatives at micro/local/bottom-up level and learn from them while co-creating the conditions for them to thrive.

 ii) People empowered in their right to earn a living and develop formally in the economy by enterprising as oppose to an employment route, arising out from their own initiative and commitment

 iii) Field-based social innovations in local development context with a prime interest in grassroots around the world, with emphasis on the global south

 She has projects in Brazil, Colombia and the UK exploring social enterprises, social innovations, community-based enterprises, barefoot and informal entrepreneurship, waste pickers, low-skilled low-waged migrants, and spiral economy.
-Most recently, she was awarded funding from the British Academy/Leverhulme Trust (2019, £10k) to explore the struggles of Venezuelans migrants in the Colombian informal economy working as waste pickers to inform policy and practice.
+Most recently, she was awarded funding from the British Academy/Leverhulme Trust (2019, £10k) to explore the struggles of waste pickers in the Colombian informal economy to inform policy and practice.